farblos/copy-on-select-2/README.md

 This works for [all the different ways to select text in Firefox](https://support.mozilla.org/kb/mouse-shortcuts-perform-common-tasks#w_selecting-or-editing-text), but there are some restrictions.
-For example, you cannot copy-on-select on the `mozilla.org` page just mentioned in the previous link.
+For example, you cannot copy-on-select on the `mozilla.org` page just referenced in the previous link.
 For more information see [section Restrictions](#restrictions).